Sutton585/Hugo/content/english/ux/_index.md

     image: "/images/service-3.png"
     content: "Uncover and exploit the hidden leverage points that unlock a more resilient and collaborative human-centered culture."
     bulletpoints:
-      - "HCD Capacity Audits pinpoint strategic opportunities for leveling up your cross-functional user-centered collaboration."
+      - "HCD Integration Audits pinpoint opportunities for leveling up your orginization's user-centered culture."
       - "Hands-on coaching, custom playbooks, and automated solutions ensure to achieve that potential."
       - "Maintain trajectory with flexible arrangements including fractional consulting, advisory retainers, and embedded SMB support."
     button: